 "...[T]his album really is some kind of miracle, especially for one devoted entirely to the historically unsteady marriage of free jazz and Spoken Word.
 White Dust should be the litmus test for every rising artist looking for a better score, not an ego play."

-Danielle Blau’s Rhyme and Reason: Poetry, Philosophy, and the Art of Living the Big Questions is forthcoming from W.W.
+Danielle Blau’s Rhyme or Reason: Poets, Philosophers, and the Problem of Being Here Now is forthcoming from W.W.
 Norton.
-Her collection mere eye was selected for a Poetry Society of America Chapbook Award and published in 2013 with an introduction by poet D.A.
+Her poetry collection mere eye was selected for a Poetry Society of America Chapbook Award and published in 2013 with an introduction by poet D.A.
 Powell, and her poems won first place in the 2015 multi-genre Narrative 30 Below Contest.
-Poetry, short stories, articles, and interviews by Blau can be found in such publications as The Atlantic online, The Baffler, Black Clock, The Harvard Review, The Literary Review, Narrative Magazine, The New Yorker’s book blog, The Paris Review, Ploughshares, Plume Poetry, The Saint Ann’s Review, The Wolf, the Argos Books anthology Why I Am Not a Painter, and various volumes of the Plume Anthology of Poetry.
+Poetry, short stories, articles, and interviews by Blau can be found in such publications as The Atlantic online, The Baffler, The Harvard Review, The Literary Review, Narrative Magazine, The New Yorker’s book blog, The Paris Review, Ploughshares, Plume Poetry, The Saint Ann’s Review, The Wolf, the Argos Books anthology Why I Am Not a Painter, and various volumes of the Plume Anthology of Poetry.
 A graduate of Brown with an honors degree in philosophy, and of NYU with an MFA in poetry, she teaches at Hunter College.
 Learn more Blau-related facts here.

 Mike Brown's career began with a legitimate position as a cashier in an independent music store and a boldfaced lie about his ability as an actual musician - both of which motivated him to buy a bass, learn to play it, and join a rock band (not necessarily in that order).
 Four major cities, a couple of bachelor's degrees and some master's classes later, Mike is an accomplished player of both electric and double bass.
 Exploring everything from rock to jazz to classical to country, specializing in "New/ Avant Garde" music and "extended techniques," Mike has somehow managed to support himself financially as well as creatively.
 He leads May the Bridges I Burn Light the Way, is one half of the Brown-Jewell duo, and is a member of many other group, including Kotorino, Wheelchair Sports Camp, Keva, Charles Atlas, Now Over Ever, The Kerosene Ensemble, and Fingerprint.
 You can learn more about Mike Brown here.